We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 While this kit shouldn’t replace your annual checkup or blood testing at your doctor’s office, you may consider using it to gather information in between visits.
 You can then decide to share your results with your doctor immediately or at your next appointment.

-(Note: If you have any potential symptoms of heart disease, such as chest pain or abnormal heart rhythms, consult a doctor right away.)
+(Note: If you have any potential symptoms of heart disease, such as chest pain or atypical heart rhythms, consult a doctor right away.)

 If you’re looking solely for an in-depth analysis of your genealogy, you may consider the original Ancestry DNA kit.
 With a saliva sample, Ancestry DNA matches your genes against more than 1,500 possible regions of the world to provide you with an “ethnicity estimate.”